muguira-james/muguira-james.github.io/source/_posts/A-message-queue-in-racket-part-3.md

   #:servlet-regexp #rx"")

 ```

+# Implemention of dequeu - deleting message from a topic

 Our first function to implement is the opposite of adding an item to a topic, removing an item.
 In this case, we just remove and return the first  item in the queue.
 Before we see the implementation let's review the architecture of the system and the topic hash data structure.
 The system architecture is a front door that handles http requests and responses.
 There is a middle layer that handles the internal data structures and finally the internal  data structures themselves.

 ![system architecture](/images/MQ-Architecture-1.png)